A New Tradition

 In Fall 2020, the Carter school launched a new tradition to bring together the Carter School community and the broader public in dialogue about peace, conflict resolution, and justice.
 This inaugural event was birthed out of the recognition of the International Day of Peace, which is recognized every year on September 21st.
 The Carter School decided to take that recognition a little further with week-long activities and events.

-Now, each semester, the Carter School Peace Week brings together faculty, students, alumni, staff as well as our friends and partners from across the peace and conflict resolution community for a week-long conversation on some of the most critical topics for our field.
+Each semester, the Carter School Peace Week brings together faculty, students, alumni, staff as well as our friends and partners from across the peace and conflict resolution community for a week-long conversation on some of the most critical topics for our field.
 From panel discussions to interactive workshops, special guest speakers, book launches, dialogues, film screenings, and more, these discussions help to advance our field to more effectively address urgent issues of peace and justice.